jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/tmp.md

 When LM has peaked:

 **Classic 25% whole wheat version**:
 1. Tear your levain into the bowl of stand mixer, add milk and the eggs, start mixing.
 2. When it starts to show bubbles, add all the flours.
-The dough will be stiff, gather it.
-Knead until it's fully kneaded and passes a window pane test.
+The dough will be very stiff, gather it.
 3. Add all sugar with 1/3 of egg yolks.
 Wait for a strong dough again.
 Gather it.
+4. Add salt, resume mixing and slowly drizzle 1/3 more of egg yolks.
+Incorporate and gather again.
-4. Add inverted sugar/honey, another 1/3 of the egg yolks and vanilla extract all at once.
+5. Add inverted sugar/honey, the remaining egg yolks and vanilla extract.
 Gather again.
-5. Add salt and the remaining 1/3 of the egg yolks.
-Incorporate and gather again.
 6. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 **Orange version**: